Department of Psychiatry

 SA MRC Unit on Risk and Resilience in Mental Disorders

-The SA MRC Unit on Risk and Resilience in Mental Disorders is a cross-university unit at the department of Psychiatry at SU and the department of Psychiatry and Mental Health at the University of Cape Town (UCT).
+The SA MRC Unit on Risk and Resilience in Mental Disorders is a cross-university unit at the Department of Psychiatry at SU and the department of Psychiatry and Mental Health at the University of Cape Town (UCT).
 This unit builds on the legacy of the MRC Unit on Anxiety and Stress Disorders that was initiated at SU in 1997.
-The MRC Unit on Risk and Resilience in Mental Disorders came into effect 1 April 2017, headed by Profs Dan Stein (UCT) and Christine Lochner (SU).
+The MRC Unit on Risk and Resilience in Mental Disorders came into effect on 1 April 2017, headed by Profs Dan Stein (UCT) and Christine Lochner (SU).

 Disorders of the psyche are fast becoming one of the greatest contributors to the burden of health disorders in both the developing and developed worlds.
 The current unit goes beyond anxiety and stress, to embrace a number of additional conditions, that are linked to, amongst others, compulsivity and impulsivity.
 The research covers a wide spectrum, from basic science (laboratory-based work) and clinical trials, using animal models, to genetics and brain imaging studies, as well as a variety of appropriate aspects of community psychology and culture.
 The practical implementation of these findings in the interest of the community, for example through the Unit's Mental Health Information Centre (www.mentalhealthsa.org.za), which includes a 24-hour telephone call service, is given high priority.